 4. Calls upon States to take all appropriate measures to ensure that practices and treatments fully respect the rights, autonomy, will and preferences of all persons with psychosocial disabilities on an equal basis with others, and to prevent and address power imbalances, stigma, discrimination, harm and human rights violations and abuses in mental health settings, which may involve institutionalization and substituted decision-making in law and in practice;

-5. Also calls upon States to carry out the necessary legal reforms, in line with the Convention on the Rights of Persons with Disabilities, taking into consideration the joint guidance of the United Nations High Commissioner for Human Rights and the World Health Organization (WHO) on mental health, human rights and legislation, as well as WHO guidance documents on mental health, in all sectors relevant to mental health, including anti-discrimination, legal capacity and criminal justice, education, health, sports, social protection and family law, with a human rights perspective, ensuring that all persons are guaranteed equal rights and equal recognition before the law;
+5. Also calls upon States to carry out the necessary legal reforms, in line with the Convention on the Rights of Persons with Disabilities, in all sectors relevant to mental health, including anti-discrimination, legal capacity and criminal justice, education, health, sports, social protection and family law, with a human rights perspective, ensuring that all persons are guaranteed equal rights and equal recognition before the law and taking into consideration the joint guidance of the United Nations High Commissioner for Human Rights and the World Health Organization (WHO) on mental health, human rights and legislation, as well as WHO guidance documents on mental health;

 6. Further calls upon States to adopt all measures necessary to ensure that everyone who requires mental health support is recognized, first and foremost, as a person before the law, in accordance with the human rights model of disability, and to ensure that, in all fields, including law and health, language, especially in connection with disability and mental health, reflects a human rights model that does not reinforce stigma, prejudice or ableism;